A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 History Miami Museum

-Tracy Snyder Molina: This Smithsonian Affiliate museum offers a variety of exhibitions on South Florida's history and strives to connect people by sharing the stories of Miami’s communities, individuals, places and events and highlighting the importance of the past in shaping Miami’s future.
+Tracy Snyder Molina said: This Smithsonian Affiliate museum offers a variety of exhibitions on South Florida's history and strives to connect people by sharing the stories of Miami’s communities, individuals, places and events and highlighting the importance of the past in shaping Miami’s future.
 On the second Saturday of each month, the museum's Free Family Fun Days offers a day full of free things to do, learn, and experience with the whole family.
 Older kids will also like the off-site historical tours, including art walks of Miami neighborhoods.

 Cost: $10 adult/$5 child (6-12)